sf-wdi-25/notes/week-01-controlling-the-dom/homework/README.md

 1. Make sure you've made a Pull Request on the [homework repo](https://github.com/sf-wdi-25/homework).
 You should have created a new directory with your github username and submitted this *change* as a pull-request during class this afternoon.
 You may want to review those instructions.

-2. Follow the instructions on [github.com/sf-wdi-25/command-line-mystery](https://github.com/sf-wdi-25/command-line-mystery) to solve the command-line mysteries and submit your solution.md as a pull-request to the **command line mystery** repository.  (not the homework repository)
+2. Follow the instructions on [github.com/sf-wdi-25/command-line-mystery](https://github.com/sf-wdi-25/command-line-mystery) to solve the command-line mysteries and submit your solution.md as a pull-request to the **command line mystery** repository.  (not the homework repository)  Don't worry if you can't complete everything.
+If you need help, work together and make use of the TAs.

 <!--
 ## Day 2